vfxetc/sitetools/docs/index.rst

 1. Variables previously frozen via :func:`sitetools.environ.freeze` will be restored.

-2. All directories listed within :envvar:`PYTHONSITES` will be added to :data:`sys.path`, in a similar manner as site-packages (via :func:`sitetools.sites.add_site_dir`).
+2. All directories listed within :envvar:`KS_PYTHON_SITES` will be added to :data:`sys.path`, in a similar manner as site-packages (via :func:`sitetools.sites.add_site_dir`).